Banna (Birdoswald): Other remains

-Approximately 600 m east of Birdoswald, at the foot of an escarpment, lie the remains of Willowford bridge which carried Hadrian's Wall across the River Irthing.
-The westward movement of the river course over the centuries has left the east abutment of the bridge high and dry, while the west abutment has probably been destroyed by erosion.
-Nevertheless, the much-modified visible remains are highly impressive.
-Until 1996, these remains were not directly accessible from the fort, but they can now be reached by a metal footbridge over the Irthing.

-The Vicus (civil settlement) was immediately south-west of the fort and a cemetery was south-east of the fort near the edge of the Irthing escarpment.

-The fort at Birdoswald was linked by a Roman road to the outpost fort of Bewcastle, 7 mi to the north.
-Signals could be relayed between the two forts by means of two signalling towers.
+To the south of Banna lies what is known as the Stanegate, a Roman frontier road built by Hadrian's predecessor, Trajan.
+This road connected Nether Denton fort, Mains Rigg signal tower, and Throp fortlet.
+These forts housed troops to defend the Roman frontier before Hadrian's wall was built, and give early warning of attack.

+To the East of Banna, a bridge over the river Irthing at Willowford connected the originally turf-built section of Hadrian's Wall to the stone section.
+The Eastern abutment of this bridge is still visible.

+Two temporary camps, Crooks and Willowford, may have been used to house legionaries who constructed Hadrian's Wall, but, as of 2025, they are yet to be precisely dated.

+Hadrian's Wall had small outposts every mile, called milecastles, with two turrets between each.
+These outposts would have housed soldiers who patrolled the walls.
+A stretch of wall East of Banna is the only place where there are the remains of two milecastles with turrets between them.

 History of excavations

 The fort has been extensively excavated for over a century, with twentieth century excavations starting in 1911 by F.G.
 Simpson and continuing with Ian Richmond from 1927 to 1933.
 The gateways and walls were then re-excavated under the supervision of Brenda Swinbank and J P Gillam from 1949 to 1950.

 Extensive geophysical surveys, both magnetometry and earth resistance survey, were conducted by TimeScape Surveys (Alan Biggins and David Taylor, 1999 and 2004) between 1997 and 2001.
 These surveys established that the sub-surface remains in the fort were well preserved.

-An area between the fort and the escarpment was excavated by the Channel 4 archaeological television programme Time Team in January 2000.
-The excavation detected signs of an extramural settlement (vicus), but the area is liable to erosion and the majority of the vicus could have fallen over the cliffs.
+An area between the fort and the escarpment was excavated by the Channel 4 archaeological television programme Time Team in January 2000, which detected signs of an extramural settlement (vicus), but the area is liable to erosion and the majority of the vicus could have fallen over the cliffs.

 In 2021, Newcastle University, Historic England, and English Heritage launched a major new archaeological excavation at the site.